fmidev/smartmet-tools-grid/doc/grid-support.md

     2. radon2smarmet
 </pre>

 The **"filesys2smartmet"** application can be used for updating the Content Storage according to grid files found from the file system.
 The basic idea is that the **“filesys2smartmet”** application scans the file system and seeks valid grid files (GRIB1, GRIB2, NetCDF, QueryData).
 When it finds a grid file, it reads it and registers its content into the Content Storage.
 It can also remove this information from the Content Storage when files are removed from the file system.
-The configuration and the usage of this application is described in the “filesys2smartmet.pdf” document.
+The configuration and the usage of this application is described in the <a href="https://github.com/fmidev/smartmet-tools-grid/blob/master/doc/filesys2smartmet.md">“filesys2smartmet”</a> document.

 Finnish Meteorological Institute uses the **"radon2smartmet"** application in order to keep the Content Storage up to date.
 This application just updates the Content Storage according to information that it gets from the other FMI's internal database (Radon).
 Unfortunately, this application is useless for the users who do not have the Radon database.
-The configuration and the usage of this application is described in the “radon2smartmet.pdf” document.
+The configuration and the usage of this application is described in the <a href="https://github.com/fmidev/smartmet-tools-grid/blob/master/doc/radon2smartmet.md">“radon2smartmet”</a> document.

 <hr/>